Ariimb/Commands/readme.md

 git remote: Used to manage your central servers for hosting your git repositories.

-git status: See the status of the files.
+After run the command "git init" you will run the command "git status". git status: See the status of the files.

 #Branches.

+You can consider branches in Git as paths.
+Here are the different commands to check the branches.

 git checkout: It switches between branches in a repository.